temenostech/temenos-platform-documentation/docfx_project/home/techguides/automated-factories.md

     c.
 The list of components cannot contain a component type that is unknown to the Template.

-2. Templates – The selection of templates are restricted based on the type of the template and a selection list is already confined to allocated and valid templates.

-3. Stages – No restriction.
+2. Stages – No restriction.
 The factory can even choose to use the same Stage for all three stage values.

-4. During the factory setup all the mandatory fields need to be filled in the current tab.
+3. During the factory setup all the mandatory fields need to be filled in the current tab.
 Otherwise you are not able to move to the next phases and the **Next** button is disabled.

 See below configurations to understand better how to configure correctly and the factory's behavior.